 Understanding how the healthcare system in the U.S. works and what your options are for paying medical bills as a visitor can relieve your stress and prepare you to handle your medical bills with confidence.

-What Insurance Options Do Visitors to the US Have?
+What Type of Insurance Do Visitors Need in the United States?

 First and foremost, having health insurance coverage during your visit to the United States is crucial to avoid the heavy burden that expensive medical bills can be if you need to seek medical care during your trip.